 Jessica Fletcher’s House on “Murder, She Wrote”

 In real life, it’s a Bed & Breakfast in Mendocino called Blair House.

-I found this wonderful old photo of the house below on their website:
+I found this wonderful old photo of the house when it was first built:

 The house was built in 1888 for Elisha Blair and his family by Oliver Johnson, a prominent builder at the time.